Dublin Event Guide » 2009 » January

 CHILDRENS WORKSHOPS – PHOENIX PARK VISITOR CENTRE

 Until December 2009 an impressive programme of workshops for children will be provided in Phoenix Park every Sunday from 10:30-12:30.
 Participation is free.
-However, the max number is 20 and the workshops are suitable for ages 5+ (Parental supervision required.)
+The max number is 20 and the workshops are suitable for ages 5+ (Parental supervision required.)
 The children’s workshops combine art, nature awareness, history and heritage and are taking place at the Phoenix Park Visitor Centre.

 Next Workshops: